 By deciding to take an AP course, you’re letting colleges and universities know that you have what it takes to succeed in an undergraduate environment.
 AP courses signal to admissions officers that you’ve undertaken the most rigorous classes your high school has to offer.
 They see that you’ve challenged yourself with college-level coursework and expectations, and have refined your skills to meet these expectations.

 As college costs grow each year, the prospect of continuing education becomes less and less of a reality for many high school students.
 By making it through an AP course and scoring successfully on the related AP Exam, you can save on college expenses.

 AP Italian is your gateway to learning more about contemporary Italy and Italian culture.
 You will develop your communications skills, open your mind to a new and fascinating culture and get ahead in your job search.

 For a course overview and description, please visit the following page on the College Board website: College Board AP.

 You will find all the information related to the exam, how to prepare, and take a sample exam.

 Talk with your high school counselor and ask if Italian AP courses are offered at your school.
 If it is, the counselor will have all the necessary information for you.

 If Italian AP is NOT offered at your school: you still need to talk with your counselor to have him/her help you work through any steps necessary for possibly taking the exam at a school other than your own.
-The College Board has just approved a fully online AP Italian Course, that should be available for Fall 2014.
+The College Board has just approved a fully online AP Italian Course, that should be available on its website.

 Exams’ dates are posted on the College Board website well ahead of time.

-Visit this page at the beginning of the school year so that you can plan accordingly:
+Visit this page at the beginning of the school year to plan accordingly.